Booy99/PV_cell_fracture_classification/README.md

 # PV_cell_fracture_classification
 Computer Vision on The Edge: Micro-Fracture Classification in Photovoltaic Cells in Constrained Environments

+This repository consists of datasets and Jupyter Notebooks that accompany the MSc.
+Thesis in Software Design at the IT University of Copenhagen, completed by Booy Faassen on 1st of June, 2023.

 **Splitting_data.ipynb:** Creates eight different datasets based on the original 2,624 images.

 **Augmentation_Pytorch.ipynb:** Augments selected datasets either for feeding directly into a model for training or to save images in a file.